All Episodes

 That's what he's asked us to vote on.

-And that's your numbers off your budget.
+It will result, and that's your numbers off your budget.

-Senator, you're absolutely right that with the president's plan, even if Congress were to enact it, and even if Congress were to hold to it and reduce those deficits to three percent of GDP over the next five years, we would still be left with a very large interest burden and unsustainable obligations over time.
+Senator, you're absolutely right that with the president's plan, even if Congress were to enact it, and even if Congress were to hold to it and reduce those deficits to 3% of GDP over the next five years, we would still be left with a very large interest burden and unsustainable obligations over time.

 That's why we're having the debate.